-The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lesse agreements are duly executed in favour of the lessee), as disclosed in Note 3 to the financial statements, are held
+The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), as disclosed in Note 3 to the financial statements, are held in the name of the Company.

-(iv) Contractual obligations : refer note 27 for disclosure of capital commitments for acquisition of property, plant and equipment.
+(iv) Contractual obligations: refer note 27 for disclosure of capital commitments for acquisition of property, plant and equipment.

-Notes annexed to and forming part of financial statements for the year ended 31 March 2022 (All amounts in INR lakhs, unless otherwise stated)
+Notes annexed to and forming part of financial statements for the year ended 31 March 2023 (All amounts in INR lakhs, unless otherwise stated)